Use the ‘Fast-Food Rule’ to Deal with an Upset Toddler

 Normal conversations have a simple back-and-forth pattern.
 When we talk, we take turns (“I like chocolate!”
 “Me too!
 I love chocolate!”).

 But this pattern changes dramatically when one person is upset.

-The rule for talking to someone who’s upset is: Whoever is most upset talks first (and gets an extra-long turn to vent).
+The rule for talking to someone who’s upset or angry is: Whoever is most upset talks first (and gets an extra-long turn to vent).
 The other person listens patiently and repeats back his feelings with care and interest (“Wow!
 What she did really made you angry!”).
 Only then does the friend get a turn to say what she thinks about the situation.

 At fast-food joints, the person who is hungriest gets to speak first.
-And with parents and children (or in any dialogue between 2 people), the person who is most upset—the “hungriest for attention”—goes first.
+And with parents and children (or in any dialogue between two people), the person who is most upset—the “hungriest for attention”—goes first.

 Is it really so important to take turns like this?
 Absolutely!
 Here’s why: Agitated people are terrible listeners.
 Big emotions (like anger and fear) turn our open minds into closed doors.
 But once we express our feelings—and they’re acknowledged—our minds swing back open and we can again pay attention to the good suggestions of the people we love.